-When you have critical applications and business processes relying on Azure resources, you want to monitor those resources for their availability, performance, and operation.
+When you have critical applications and business processes relying on Azure resources, you'll want to monitor those resources for their availability, performance, and operation.

 This article describes how to monitor SAP running on Azure using Azure Monitor for SAP Solutions.
 Azure Monitor for SAP Solutions uses specific parts of the Azure Monitor infrastructure.

 Azure Monitor for SAP Solutions is an Azure-native monitoring product for anyone running their SAP landscapes on Azure.
-The product works with both SAP on Azure Virtual Machines and SAP on Azure Large Instances.
+It works with both SAP on Azure Virtual Machines and SAP on Azure Large Instances.

-With Azure Monitor for SAP Solutions, you can collect telemetry data from Azure infrastructure and databases in one central location and visually correlate telemetry data for faster troubleshooting.
+With Azure Monitor for SAP Solutions, you can collect telemetry data from Azure infrastructure and databases in one central location and visually correlate the data for faster troubleshooting.

 You can monitor different components of an SAP landscape, such as Azure virtual machines (VMs), high-availability cluster, SAP HANA database, SAP NetWeaver, and so on, by adding the corresponding provider for that component.
 For more information, see Deploy Azure Monitor for SAP Solutions by using the Azure portal.